Chapter 10 Testing

 BENCHMARK(BM_FunctionName);

-These lines are added each time a new test suite (all tests in a file) is added:
+These lines are added each time a new test, e.g., TestSuiteName1, is added:

 // Add test suite 1